 Upon submittal of an inspection procedure to CARB, the Executive Officer shall respond within thirty (30) days, providing the applicant with a determination of the applicability of Section 41960.2(d) or Section 41960.2(e) of the H&SC.

-DOCUMENTATION OF CERTIFICATION
+Documentation of Certification

 Documentation of certification shall be in the form of an Executive Order listing the criteria requirements of installation and operation of a certified system.
 The Executive Officer shall issue an Executive Order of Certification only to those applicants or manufacturers who have demonstrated full compliance with these certification procedures and the ability to maintain such compliance as provided herein.

 Executive Order